HBRGTech/mongo-session-manager/README.md

  minPoolSize | Minimum Number of MongoDB Connections for this manager.
 Defaults to 10 maxPoolSize | Maximum Number of MongoDB Connections for this manager.
-Defaults to 25 replicaSet | Name of the MongoDB Replica Set
+Defaults to 25 replicaSet | Name of the MongoDB Replica Set timeToLive | Amount of time, in seconds, to keep the session in the Collection before it is purged.
+Defaults to the manager maxInactiveInterval setting.

 ## API Docs
 API Docs are available here: